XayOn/katcr/Readme.rst

 Katcr also comes with a telegram bot entry point.
 It's a simple bot that replies with search results for each message it gets.

-It returns links to .torrent files from KAT.cr for the first page of results.
+It returns magnet links with provided url shortener for the first page of results, on the first available search engine.

 .. image:: http://i.imgur.com/7FxplBs.gif